bogdanpolak/warsztat-q4-2018/doc/AuditsAndMetrics.md

 ### Wybrane Metryki

 * CC = Cyclomatic Complexity (CC)
     * Number of cycles in the measured method.
 This measure represents the cognitive complexity of the class.
-It **counts the number of possible paths through an algorithm** by counting the number of distinct regions on a flowgraph, meaning the number of if, for, and while statements in the operation's body.
+It **counts the number of possible paths through an algorithm** by counting the number of distinct regions on a flow-graph, meaning the number of if, for, and while statements in the operation's body.
 Case labels for switch statements are counted if the Case as branch property is activated. (introduced by McCabe in 1976)
 * CR = Comment Ratio
     * Counts the **ratio of comments to total lines of code** (comments are included in the code count).
 Comment = documentation and/or implementation one.
     * You can also specify which type of comments to use for the ratio.